rbitton1729/Website/src/content/server-help/_index.md

 This will not work on this system.
 I have another server that can handle this (RTX 2070 with 8 GB of dedicated VRAM) and would be more than happy to tie it into whatever you are working on.

+I also provide claude-code and gemini-cli binaries.
+Just run `claude` or `gemini` respectively and login.

 ---

 ### I want to expose something to the public internet or test my web apps